Today's Wordle answer is a bit of a relief after four really tough puzzles, but don't go expecting it to be easy.

 My first tip is that you should use one of the best Wordle start words for every game you play.
 But if you want some more specific clues to today's Wordle answer then here you go:

-- It starts with a common starting letter
+- It starts with a common starting combination

 * By vowel I'm meaning A, E, I, O, U. There are other letters that are sometimes considered to be vowels, depending on how they are used.